You can count on defense attorney Brian Steele to provide honest counsel that zeroes in on your short-term needs as well as your long-term interests.

 A conviction for violation of any DUI law in Minnesota (also known as an “MN DWI” law) will most likely remain on your permanent driving record and leave you with a criminal record for life.
 Your driving privileges may be at risk.
 A criminal record may prevent job opportunities and have other negative repercussions.

 Be sure you are making informed choices before you proceed to court after a drunk driving arrest.
-Brain Steele at Steele Law Offices is committed to ensuring you understand what your options are and likely outcomes of each one.
+Brain Steele at Steele Law PLLC is committed to ensuring you understand what your options are and likely outcomes of each one.

 The severity of the Driving Under the Influence penalty imposed depends on the level of the offense charged.
 The level of charge is primarily determined by the number of prior qualified driving offenses an individual has had in the past 10 years.
 For example, a DUI first offense within a 10-year period is treated very differently than a DUI second offense in the same 10-year period under the MN DWI law.

 Minnesota DUI laws are some of the harshest in the nation.
-The attorneys of Steele Law Offices are a valuable resource for persons charged with a violation of a Minnesota DUI law.
-Each Minnesota DUI attorney at Steele Law Offices is dedicated to finding solutions for citizens charged with Minnesota’s most common crime: “Driving Under the Influence” pursuant to Minnesota Statute 169A.20.
+The attorneys of Steele Law PLLC are a valuable resource for persons charged with a violation of a Minnesota DUI law.
+Each Minnesota DUI attorney at Steele Law PLLC is dedicated to finding solutions for citizens charged with Minnesota’s most common crime: “Driving Under the Influence” pursuant to Minnesota Statute 169A.20.
 We can advise you on:

 - How your case is likely to proceed if you refused the breath test